flljy940/tp/docs/UserGuide.md

 * `list` followed by `delete 2` deletes the 2nd person in the contact list.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

+### Marking that a person made payment : `pay`

+Marks the specified person as PAID to indicate that payment has been made.

+Format: `pay INDEX`

+* Marks the person at the specific `INDEX` as PAID to indicate that payment has been made by the person.
+* The index refers to the index number shown in the displayed person list.
+* The index **must be a positive integer** 1, 2, 3, …​

+Examples:
+* `list` followed by `pay 2` marks the 2nd person as PAID in the contact list.
+* `find David` followed by `pay 1` marks the 1st person in the results of the `find` command.

 ### Clearing all entries : `clear`

 Clears all entries from the contact list.